Bobcat Seed Fund

 About the Bobcat Seed Fund

-The Bobcat Seed Fund is a limited pool of money available within the Center for Entrepreneurship for grants to students or student teams who have identified a business opportunity or, preferably, have started a business already and can demonstrate several important things:
+The Bobcat Seed Fund is provided by Ohio University’s Center for Entrepreneurship and is available to all current Ohio University students regardless of their major or field of study.
+The Fund Provides grants to current Ohio University students or student teams who have identified a business opportunity or, preferably, have already started a business and can demonstrate several important things:

-- Team: A talented founder or team of founders who can demonstrate commitment, relevant experience and skill sets, and passion for their business idea or proposal
+- Team: A talented founder or team of founders who can demonstrate commitment, relevant experience and skills, and passion for their business idea or proposal

 - Business Description: A clear and concise statement of the business opportunity and idea